Treats low testosterone levels. Also treats breast cancer in women and delayed puberty in male teenagers. Testosterone is a male hormone.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Change in how much or how often you urinate, trouble urinating

-- Cough, trouble breathing, dizziness, tightening of your throat, or chest pain
+- Chest pain, cough, trouble breathing, dizziness, tightening of your throat, unusual sweating

 - Dark urine or pale stools, nausea, vomiting, loss of appetite, stomach pain, yellow skin or eyes